Employment Opportunities

 • Animal Care and Treatment

-• Follow opening and closing procedures
+• Following opening and closing procedures

-• Assist with admits and creating treatment plans
+• Assist with admits

-• Provide daily care for ICU, quarantined, or potentially dangerous animals that cannot be handled by volunteers or interns
+• Provide daily care for ICU, quarantined, or potentially dangerous animals

 • Follow treatment plans and administer medications